Orange-OpenSource/latens/README.md

 Latens is an android application, used to measure the User Interface latency.

-It was inspired by the work of François Bérard and Renaud Blanch in the following research publication: http://tripet.imag.fr/publs/2013/ITS13_Berard_LatencyEstimators.pdf
+It is based on the work of François Bérard and Renaud Blanch (from LIG, University of Grenoble) in the following research publication: http://tripet.imag.fr/publs/2013/ITS13_Berard_LatencyEstimators.pdf

 authors
 =======